All Episodes

 When the times are tough, you find out who your true friends are.

-And in this period of time, I have seen, as you just mentioned, people that have developed into what we call in the Flynn family, friends of the Flynn's, because it's guys like you, it's guys like Rush, it's guys like Mark who have seen through the nonsense and and some of the some of the the deep levels of corruption,
+And in this period of time, I have seen, as you just mentioned, people that have developed into what we call in the Flynn family, friends of the Flynns, because it's guys like you, it's guys like Rush,

-because you guys have been around long enough to know the kinds of of issues that when you see something and you scratch beneath the surface a little bit, you go, oh, something's not right here.
+it's guys like Mark who have seen through the nonsense and some of the deep levels of corruption, because you guys have been around long enough to know the kinds of issues that when you see something and you scratch beneath the surface a little bit, you go, ooh, something's not right here.

-All the other people that have said all the kinds of things, I don't have time for them, and I don't have time for for hate in my life.
+All the other people that have said all the kinds of things, I don't have time for them.

-What is what do we need to do next?
+What do we need to do next?

-We have a problem, we're gonna solve it, and let's move on to the next big problem that we have.
+And let's move on to the next big problem that we have.

 And this is just hopefully a first step to correcting this wrong.

-You know, I always talk about the 99% of good people in the premier law enforcement agency in the world and the premier intelligence agencies in the world, but that one percent that abuse this power with corruption, you don't need to comment.
+You know, I always talk about the 99% of good people in the premier law enforcement agency in the world and the premier intelligence agencies in the world.

-I will we will we will seek justice every day until it happens.
+We will seek justice every day until it happens.

-Um so many praying for you, so many happy.
+So many praying for you, so many happy.

 There's a part of me that shares in the happiness, but a part of me that is resolved and pissed off.

-It's not, you know, I mean, there are guys like you and I that are that are there and we mix it up in different ways in our different fields, but it's really the American public that has to continue to step up and and believe in, you know, like I say, if you want to breathe the fresh air of liberty, you've got to fight, you've got to give up, you know, you've got to sacrifice, and you've got to have the courage and the resolve to do that.
+It's not, you know, I mean, there are guys like you and I that are there and we mix it up in different ways in our different fields, but it's really the American public that has to continue to step up and believe in, you know, like I say, if you want to breathe the fresh air of liberty, you've got to fight.

-So I just want to say thank you very, very much for uh for all that you've done to my family and I. All right, General Flynn.
+So I just want to say thank you very, very much for all that you've done to my family and I. All right, General Flynn, we look forward to the day you can tell the whole story.

-Uh a good day for the Flynn family today and a good day for the United States and for the Constitution and justice, but it's just the beginning, sir.
+A good day for the Flynn family today and a good day for the United States and for the Constitution and justice, but it's just the beginning, sir.

-Uh can't wait to see you soon.
+Can't wait to see you soon.

 We'll take a break.

-That's coming up, Bill O'Reilly Moore straight ahead.
+Bill O'Reilly more straight ahead.

 Greg Jarrett wrote two number one bestsellers on this.

-All right, let me Sidney first of all, thank you.
+All right, let me, Sidney, first of all, thank you.

 You did an amazing job.